MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-environments-move.md

 > [!IMPORTANT]
 > You can only transfer environments if you have environment quota available for the environments you're transferring in the destination tenant and if the destination tenant has at least one paid user license.
 Ensure there is sufficient available environment quota before accepting a transfer.
 >
-> If a transfer is scheduled to take place at a time in the future you must ensure that the destination tenant has environment quota available at the time for which the transfer is scheduled; accepting a transfer does not reserve the quota for the accepted environment(s) and the transfer will fail if quota is no longer available when the transfer starts.
+> If a transfer is scheduled to take place at a time in the future you must ensure that the destination tenant has environment quota available at the time for which the transfer is scheduled; accepting a transfer does not reserve the quota for the accepted environment(s) and the transfer will fail if environment quota is no longer available when the transfer starts.

-## After the environment has been moved

-- Users may have been added to the environment prior to the move operation, while it was still connected to the old Microsoft Entra tenant.
-If so, these users won't be migrated to the new Microsoft Entra tenant.
-You'll need to recreate the users on the target tenant if you still want them.
-You can add multiple user accounts at once [using Excel spreadsheet or other file saved in CSV format](/microsoft-365/enterprise/add-several-users-at-the-same-time).
-After the users are created on the target Microsoft Entra tenant, assign them the required roles or licenses and [import these users into the moved environment](/dynamics365/business-central/ui-how-users-permissions).

-  > [!NOTE]
-  > User personalizations will be lost.
-- You might need to reconfigure some add-ins, external applications, and settings after the tenant-to-tenant migration.
-Some examples include the [!INCLUDE[prod_short](../developer/includes/prod_short.md)] Outlook add-in, Excel add-in, Power BI, Power Apps, Power Automate connectors, Dataverse, user personalizations, and more.

 ## Cancel a pending transfer from source tenant